-The Disaster Distress Helpline is a national hotline dedicated to providing year-round immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
+The Disaster Distress Helpline, 1-800-985-5990, is a 24/7, 365-day-a--year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents in the United States and its territories.
 Stress, anxiety, and other depression-like symptoms are common reactions after a disaster.
 Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.

 The Disaster Distress Helpline puts people in need of counseling on the path to recovery.
 Our staff members provide counseling and support before, during, and after disasters and refer people to local disaster-related resources for follow-up care and support.
 Since its launch in February 2012, the Disaster Distress Helpline has provided counseling and support in response to disasters such as Hurricane Sandy, the Boston Marathon bombing, and the Ebola outbreak.

 The Disaster Distress Helpline is staffed by trained counselors from a network of crisis call centers located across the United States.
 These counselors provide:

 - Crisis counseling for people in emotional distress related to any natural or human-caused disaster